 Stages of an Absorbent Mind:

-The Universal characteristic of an absorbent mind is predominantly present amongst children during the initial six years.
+The Universal characteristic of an absorbent mind is predominantly present among children during the initial six years.

 In conjunction with the Periods of sensitivity, The concept of the Absorbent mind records essential information and encourages the child to venture out of their comfort zone.

-The period of the Absorbent Mind is effortlessly intertwined in the foundations of one’s future personality.
+The period of the Absorbent Mind is effortlessly intertwined with the foundations of one’s future personality.